NLnetLabs/routinator/doc/manual/source/configuration.rst

 memory using the `tmpfs file system
 <https://www.kernel.org/doc/html/latest/filesystems/tmpfs.html>`_.

-When setting this up, you should make sure to only put the directory for the local RPKI cache in *tmpfs* and not the directory where the Trust Anchor Locators reside.
-Both locations are set in the :ref:`configuration file
-<manual-page:configuration file>` with the ``repository-dir`` and ``tal-dir``
-options, respectively.

 If you have installed Routinator using a package, by default the RPKI cache directory will be :file:`/var/lib/routinator/rpki-cache`, so we'll use that as an example.
 Note that the directory you choose must exist before the mount